quietjoy/quietjoy/README.md

 I enjoy working on

-+ ☀️  resilient systems for off-grid, no-cloud computering fun
++ ☀️  open source automation and security
 + 🧠 ai training and inference from robots to customer service
 + 🤖 teleop systems for controlling many robots at once